Antioch Baptist Church North

-Antioch Baptist Church North is a Evangelical Baptist megachurch in Atlanta, Georgia.
+Antioch Baptist Church North is a Baptist megachurch in Atlanta, Georgia.
 It is affiliated with the National Baptist Convention, USA.

 History

 The Antioch Baptist Church North was founded in 1877 in Atlanta, Georgia by Oscar Young, Miles Crawford, Jordan Beavers and Lem Wright.
 In 1969, Cameron M. Alexander became the senior pastor until 2018.
 In 2019, Kenneth Alexander became the new pastor.